JosepTrota/IRONHACK/Final Project/README.md

 ***

 After lots and lots of exploratory data analysis and cleaning, we decided to use the KMeans clustering method, trying to use elbow method and silhouette score to validate the number of clusters in each case.
-We must say that the elbow method rarely gave us relevant information, and we used the silhouette score to decide which was the best number to pick.
+It has to be aknowledged that the elbow method rarely gave us relevant information, and we used the silhouette score to decide which was the best number to pick each time.

 ***